 When you do this, you’ve entered yourself in an unfair fight because 99% of the time, you’re going to lose.
 And that’s a kick to your psyche before you’ve done anything.
 So, stop doing it.

-Instead, focus on where you are right now and appreciate how far you’ve come.
+Also, appreciate how far you’ve come.
 It likely wasn’t that long ago that you’d never created a website, sent a Tweet, or published a post.

 Lesson #2: Get Organized